-rage
+Annual Mark of Occidental Land Page

-Annual Meeting of Shareholders 1
+Annual Meeting Of Shareholders 1

-Internet Availability of Proxy Materials 1
+Internet Availability Of Proxy Materials 1

-Purposes of the Meeting 1
+Purposes Of The Meeting 1

-Outstanding Voting Securities and Voting Rights 2
+Outstanding Voting Securities And Voting Rights 2

-Information Concerning the Proxy Solicitation 4
+Information Concerning The Proxy Solicitation 4

 Proposal I:

-Election of Directors 5
+Election Of Directors 5

-Directors and Executive Officers 6
+Directors And Executive Officers 6

-Recommendation of the Board of Directors 8
+Recommendation Of The Board Of Directors 9

-Governance of the Company 9
+Governance Of The Company 9

-Director Compensation for Fiscal Year 2021 17
+Director Compensation For Fiscal Year 2022 17

-Compensation Discussion and Analysis 21
+Compensation Discussion And Analysis 20

 Executive Compensation 35

-Compensation Committee Report 40
+Compensation Committee Report 41

-Compensation Committee Interlocks and Insider Participation 40
+Compensation Committee Interlocks And Insider Participation 41

-Compensation Risk 40

-Ownership of Securities 42
+Ownership Of Securities 42

-Security Ownership of Certain Beneficial Owners and Management 42
+Security Ownership Of Certain Beneficial Owners And Management 42

-Equity Compensation Plan Information 43
+Equity Compensation Plan Information 44

 Proposal II:

-Ratification of the Appointment of Independent Registered Public Accounting Firm 44
+Amendment To The 2019 Equity Incentive Plan 45

+General 45

+Summary Description Of The 2019 Equity Incentive Plan (As Proposed To Be Amended) 48

+U.S. Federal Income Tax Consequences Of Awards Under The Amended 2019 Equity Incentive Plan 52

+Specific Benefits Under The Amended 2019 Equity Incentive Plan 53

+Equity Compensation Plan Information 54

+Aggregate Past Grants Under The 2019 Equity Incentive Plan 54

+Vote Required For Approval Of Amendment To The 2019 Equity Incentive Plan 54

-Recommendation of the Board of Directors 44
+Recommendation Of The Board Of Directors 54

-Fiscal Years 2021 & 2020 Auditor Fees and Services 44

-Report of the Audit Committee 46

 Proposal III:

-Approval of the Amendment and Restatement of the 2019 EMCORE Corporation Equity Incentive Plan 47

-General 47

-Summary Description of the 2019 Equity Incentive Plan (as Proposed to be Amended and Restated) 50

-U.S. Federal Income Tax Consequences of Awards under the Amended and Restated Plan 54

-Specific Benefits under the Amended and Restated Plan 55

-Equity Compensation Plan Information 55
+Advisory Vote On Executive Compensation 55

-Aggregate Past Grants under the 2019 Plan 55

-Vote Required for Approval of the Amended and Restated Plan 56

-Recommendation of the Board of Directors 56
+Recommendation Of The Board Of Directors 55

 Proposal IV:

-Advisory Vote on Executive Compensation 57
+Advisory Vote On Frequency Of Votes On Executive Compensation 56

+Recommendation Of The Board Of Directors 56

+Proposal V:

+Ratification Of The Appointment Of Independent Registered Public Accounting Firm 57

+Fiscal 2022 & 2021 Auditor Fees And Services 57

-Recommendation of the Board of Directors 57
+Recommendation Of The Board Of Directors 58

+Report Of The Audit Committee 59

-General Matters 58
+General Matters 60

-Appendix A: Amended and Restated EMCORE Corporation 2019 Equity Incentive Plan A-
+Appendix A: Emcore Corporation Amended And Restated 2019 Equity Incentive Plan A-1

-1
+Appendix 13.
+Emeric Corporation Amended And Acstated 2017 Equity Intentive Figure Λ-1